-Steven Berryman is the founder of Berryman Prime LLC, an investigative firm focusing on sports corruption and integrity issues, match fixing matters, sports gambling, financial fair play, anti-bribery, anti-corruption, anti-money laundering (AML), and complex financial fraud matters.
+Steven Berryman is the founder of Berryman Prime LLC, an investigative firm focusing on sports corruption and integrity issues, match fixing matters, sports gambling, financial fair play, domestic / foreign bribery and corruption, anti-money laundering (AML), and complex financial fraud matters.

 Mr. Berryman was a former Special Agent with the United States Department of the Treasury, IRS-Criminal Investigation Division (IRS-CID).

 From 2011 through mid-2018, Mr. Berryman was the lead IRS-CID case agent on a worldwide investigation relating to tax, international money laundering, and corruption in sports governance within Fédération Internationale de Football Association (FIFA).

 In his position as a Special Agent working in the Los Angeles Field Office of IRS-CID, two decades ago Mr. Berryman foresaw the emergence of domestic and foreign corruption as major issues facing society around the globe.
 To help combat this, Mr. Berryman created a Public-Foreign Corruption Project.
 This project and its investigations concerned both public corruption of elected/appointed officials at local, county, state, and national levels, in addition to foreign corruption in the form of Politically Exposed Person’s (PEP’s), senior foreign political leaders, and other types of kleptocrats.
 The U.S. federal statutes associated with the project focused on bribery, extortion, kickbacks, honest services fraud, the Federal Election Campaign Act (FECA), the Foreign Corrupt Practices Act (FCPA), and Racketeer Influenced Corrupt Organizations (RICO).